 · Excess weight

 · Drinking alcohol

 Snoring is the key symptom of Sleep Apnea.
-However, the difference between sleep apnea and simple snoring is that, with sleep apnea, the snoring is accompanied by pauses where you literally stop breathing because your airway collapses or is blocked, (obstructive sleep apnea) or when your brain fails to signal the muscles to breath, (central sleep apnea).
-These pauses, which can last from a few seconds to minutes, are followed by choking, snorting or gasping.
+However, the difference between sleep apnea and simple snoring is that, with sleep apnea, the snoring is accompanied by pauses where you literally stop breathing because your airway collapses or is blocked (obstructive sleep apnea) or when your brain fails to signal the muscles to breathe, (central sleep apnea).
+These pauses, which can last from a few seconds to minutes, are followed by choking, snorting, or gasping.

 4) For VA purposes, What is Required for a Diagnosis of Sleep Apnea?

 A diagnosis of sleep apnea requires a sleep study.
 There are two types:

 · Polysomnogram (PSG).
 This is the most common.
 It records brain activity, eye movements, heart rate, blood pressure, oxygen levels in your blood, air movement through your nose, snoring, and chest movements.
 (The chest movements show whether your body is making an effort to breathe.)